 During the 20th century, the demand for newer and better facilities grew.
 At the same time, it was impossible to renovate the old preserved building, and therefore a brand new institute was build on Rymarksvej in Hellerup, which was ready for taking up residence in 1968.
 It was now called the State Institute for the Blind and Partially Sighted.

 In addition to the swimming bath, gymnasium, and organ house, courses and training in the growing EDP-technology were established.
-On the other hand, classically training such as basket- and brush makers disappeared.
+On the other hand, classically training such as basket- and brushmakers disappeared.

 In 1980, the special state welfare was laid out to the counties, and in connection with that the Institute came under the City of Copenhagen (Københavns Kommune).
 At the same time, the name was changed to the Institute for the Blind and Partially Sighted.

-There are about 130 members of staff at IBOS divided into a long range of subject areas.
+There are about 130 members of the staff at IBOS divided into a long range of subject areas.

-IBOS has social education workers, hearing-, motor function- and teachers in relaxation, occupational therapists, and ADL- and mobility instructors, music teacher and workshop managers, masseurs, teachers, it-instructors, psychologists, and a neuropsychologist, and psychiatrist, study guidance worker, and job advisers.
+IBOS has social education workers, hearing-, motor function- and teachers in relaxation, occupational therapists, and ADL- and mobility instructors, music teachers and workshop managers, masseurs, teachers, it-instructors, psychologists, a neuropsychologist, and psychiatrist, study guidance worker, and job advisers.
 In addition to that there are drivers, kitchen staff, who take care of food service for members of staff, participants in courses, residents, caretakers and accountancy.